firecracker-microvm/firecracker/docs/snapshotting/snapshot-support.md

   - The file indicated by `snapshot_path`, that is used to load from, is released and no longer used by this process.
   - If `enable_diff_snapshots` is set, then diff snapshots can be taken afterwards.
+  - If `resume_vm` is set, the vm is automatically resumed if load is successful.
 - _on failure_: A specific error is reported and then the current Firecracker process is ended (as it might be in an invalid state).